IchsanKamil/100-days-of-code/log.md

 **Today's Progress**: Still learn jQuery on freeCodeCamp and Udemy

 **Thoughts**: Yeah jQuery make it easier and I forgot to tweet last night

+### Day 6: April 21, 2018

+**Today's Progress**: Finished some basic jQuery and working on Basic Front End Development Projects

+**Thoughts**: Who will be the person to choose ?
+Late post